-The Executive BBA is unique because students complete their degree in a cohort format in one year.
+The Executive BBA degree is a cohort program delivered by combining synchronous and asynchronous instruction so that students complete their degree in one year.
+This includes two mandatory on-ground meetings.
 The degree is for someone with significant work experience in a business, health care, governmental, or nonprofit organization who desires to complete a baccalaureate degree for both professional and personal advancement.
 Program emphasis is on the practical application of proven business management principles so that students not only gain the knowledge needed to succeed, they also learn how to use this knowledge to make a significant and immediate difference in their companies.
 The pace of the program is rigorous but the rewards are immeasurable in terms of broadening professional skill sets and enhancing career opportunities.

-- Immediate career impact: complete a BBA degree in one year - Enhanced employer appeal: demonstrated application of business concepts - Improved career flexibility: broad degree content is applicable to most business careers - Professional network: cohort classmates and faculty relationships benefit beyond graduation
+- Immediate career impact: qualified candidates complete a BBA degree in one year - Enhanced employer appeal: demonstrated application of business concepts - Improved career flexibility: broad degree content is applicable to most business careers - Professional network: cohort classmates and faculty relationships benefit beyond graduation